amrllkmn/personal-site/content/posts/authentication/index.md

 - Create a table for users
 - Create a dummy endpoint to test authentication

 I've decided to use OAuth, as I don't want to manage our users' credentials.
-Plus, if I were to go with the email/password route, I'll need to implement a password reset, and email verification flows.
+Plus, if I were to go with the email/password route, I'd need to implement password reset and email verification flows.
 With OAuth, the responsibility of securing and validating the users' credentials falls on the third party.

 ## The pros and cons of OAuth

 ### Pros:

-- It'll take less time to develop a solution
+- It will take less time to develop a solution
 - Simplifies the login and registration process
 - Offloads credential security to a trusted third party
 - Better user experience as they can just use an existing, verified account to access the app

 ### Cons:

-- Reliance on a third party provider
+- Reliance on a third-party provider
 - No control if there are outages
-- Access tokens and communication with the third-party needs to be managed
+- Access tokens and communication with the third party need to be managed
-- If user has no Google account, they won't be able to access the app
+- If a user has no Google account, they won't be able to access the app

 Now that's out of the way, let's build this thing.